 Additionally, Amir has served as a director of Adnexus Therapeutics (Bristol Myers Squibb), Athenix Corporation (Bayer), aTyr Pharmaceuticals (NASDAQ: LIFE), Avila Therapeutics (Celgene), Living Proof (Unilever), Pervasis Therapeutics (Shire Pharmaceuticals), Promedior Pharmaceuticals, Receptos (Celgene), Sun Catalytix (Lockheed Martin), and TARIS Biomedical (Johnson & Johnson).
 At Dewpoint, Living Proof, Sun Catalytix, Olivo Labs, and Jnana, Amir has served as the company’s initial CEO.
 Amir also serves on the Partners Innovation Fund, the Investment Advisory Committee for The Engine at MIT, and helped launch the MIT Sandbox Innovation Fund as its active president.

-He previously served on the Board of the New England Venture Capital Association.
-He has been named to the Forbes Midas list of Top 100 Venture Capitalists.
+He previously served on the board of the New England Venture Capital Association.
+He has been named to the Forbes Midas List of “Top 100 Venture Capitalists.”

-Prior to joining Polaris, Amir completed his PhD as a Hertz Fellow in Chemical Engineering at the Massachusetts Institute of Technology with a minor in Biology under the guidance of Dr. Robert Langer.
+Prior to joining Polaris, Amir completed his ScD as a Hertz Fellow in Chemical Engineering at the Massachusetts Institute of Technology with a minor in Biology under the guidance of Dr. Robert Langer.
 Amir also earned both his MS and BS in Materials Science and Mechanical Engineering at the University of California, Berkeley.